-Configuration parameter Exec_cmds_per_timeslice Specifies the number of LTL commands an LTI or RepAgent executor thread can process before yielding the CPU.
+Configuration parameter Description dynamic_sql_cache_size Gives the Replication Server a hint on how many database objects may use the dynamic SQL statement for a connection.
+Minimum: 1 Maximum: 65536 Default: 20 dynamic_sql_cache_management Manages the dynamic SQL cache for a DSI executor thread.
+Values: mru (default) - keeps the most recently used statements and deallocates the rest to allocate new dynamic statements when dynamic_sql_cache_size is reached. fixed - Replication Server stops allocating the new dynamic statements once dynamic_sql_cache_size is reached. exec_cmds_per_timeslice Specifies the number of LTL commands an LTI or RepAgent executor thread can process before yielding the CPU.
 By increasing this value, you allow the RepAgent executor thread to control CPU resources for longer periods of time, which may improve throughput from RepAgent to Replication Server.
 Sybase recommends that you set this parameter at the connection level using alter connection.
-See "Controlling the number of commands the RepAgent executor can process" on page 139.
-Default: 5 Minimum: 1

-Maximum: 2,147,483,647

-Configuration parameter Description exec_sqm_write_request_limit Specifies the amount of memory available to the LTI or RepAgent executor thread to queue up outstanding write requests.
-Once the limit is reached, the RepAgent executor thread sleeps until some of the outstanding writes have been completed Sybase recommends that you set this parameter at the connection level using alter connection.
-See "Controlling the number of outstanding bytes" on page 138.
-Default: 16,384 bytes Minimum: 16,384 Maximum: 983,040 bytes init_sqm_write_delay The initial amount of time an SQM Writer should wait for more messages before writing a partially full block of messages to the queue.
+See "Controlling the number of commands the RepAgent executor can process" on page 144.
+Default: 5 Minimum: 1 Maximum: 2,147,483,647 exec_sqm_write_request_limit Specifies the amount of memory available to the LTI or RepAgent Executor thread for messages waiting to be written to the inbound queue.
+Default: 1MB Minimum: 16KB Maximum: 2GB init_sqm_write_delay The initial amount of time an SQM Writer should wait for more messages before writing a partially full block of messages to the queue.
 The SQM Writer always tries to write full blocks to the queue.
 If it has partially filled a block, and cannot fill it, SQM Writer waits the amount of time specified by init_sqm_write_delay before rechecking whether messages are waiting to be added to the block.
 If no messages exist, SQM Writer doubles the init_sqm_write_delay time.
 The SQM Writer continues to double the delay time until it reaches the value of init_sqm_write_max_delay.
 At this point, SQM Writer writes the partially full block.
-See "Setting the amount of time SQM Writer waits" on page 135.
-Default: 1000 milliseconds init_sqm_write_max_delay The maximum amount of time an SQM Writer thread should wait for more messages before writing a partially full block of messages to the queue.
-See the description of init_sqm_write_delay for more information.
-See also "Setting the amount of time SQM Writer waits" on page 135.
-Default: 10,000 milliseconds md_sqm_write_request_limit Specifies the amount of memory available to the DIST thread to queue up outstanding write requests.
-Once the limit is reached, the DIST thread sleeps until some of the outstanding writes have been completed.
-See "Controlling the number of outstanding bytes" on page 138.
-Sybase recommends that you set this parameter at the connection level using alter connection.
-Default: 100,000 bytes Minimum: 65,536 bytes Maximum: 983,040 bytes memory_limit The maximum total memory the Replication Server can use.
-Values for several other configuration parameters are directly related to the amount of memory available from the memory pool indicated by memory_limit.
-These include exec_sqm_write_request_limit, md_sqm_write_request_limit, queue_dump_buffer_size, sqt_max_cache_size, sre_reserve, and sts_cachesize.
-Default: 20MB
+See "Setting the amount of time SQM Writer waits" on page 140.
+Default: 1000 milliseconds